 5. We will have talked.
 We will have walked.
 We will have danced.
 We will have eaten.

-ESL cloze exercises can be used for Future Perfect lesson plans for verb conjugation.
+ESL cloze exercises can be used for Future Perfect lesson plans to reinforce conjugation and past participle usage.

 Future Perfect Verb Form (five forms the ESL student must learn)

-The Future Perfect is used to express an activity that will be completed before another time or event in the future.
-It's usually used with a time clause, for example, "by the time."
-The time clause will use the Present Simple tense.
+The Future Perfect is used to express an activity that will be completed by another time or event in the future.
+It's usually used with a time clause, for example, "by the time" or "by next week."
+If the time clause uses a verb, it will use the Present Simple tense.

 Here are some examples: